-The subject properties are located in an area that has been classified as "blighted", and the City and CRA have worked to improve the neighborhood through beautification projects, streetscape improvements, and new development.
-Changing the FLUM designation to CC and the zoning to CBD will provide more redevelopment opportunities, thereby improving the quality of life potential for the southwest neighborhood.
-Once the anticipated development is submitted, this Goal will be considered in the review to ensure the new development contributes to the neighborhood.
+The subject properties are located in an area that has been identified as "blighted", and that has been classified as "needing rehabilitation" in the current Comprehensive Plan; needing rehabilitation is defined as numerous code violations; deteriorated and non-maintained structures; high level of absentee ownership; significant crime problems; large number of vacant lots.
+The City and CRA have worked to improve the neighborhood area through beautification projects, streetscape improvements, and new development.
+Changing the FLUM designation to CC and the zoning to CBD will provide more redevelopment opportunities, thereby improving the quality of life potential for the neighborhood.
+Once a new development request is submitted, this Goal will be further considered in the review to ensure the new development contributes to the neighborhood.